brianmwadime/smutchings.github.io/_designer/2018-03-11-monzocharitypots.md

 layout: post
 title: Monzo Charity Pots
 subtitle: A new way of giving to charity
-description: A quick design and prototype to see how Monzo, the bank, could add charity donations to their Pots system.
+description: How do you make it easy for Monzo customers to donate to charity straight from the Monzo app on iPhone and Android?
+That's the problem I'm trying to solve.
 meta-description: A quick design and prototype to see how Monzo, the bank, could add charity donations to their Pots system.
 permalink: /designer/monzocharitypots
 img: /img/monzoHero.jpg
 ---

-### Identifying the Problem

 How do you make it easy for Monzo customers to donate to charity straight from the Monzo app on iPhone and Android?
 That's the problem I'm trying to solve.

+### Identifying the Problem

 This problem was brought to my attention via [a tweet by Stevie Buckley](https://twitter.com/StevieBuckley/status/971724116310089729), who was looking for an easy way to donate to charity from his Monzo account.